STOP Fire video

 - Have a bedtime routine – close inside doors at night to stop a fire from spreading, turn off and unplug electrical appliances unless they are designed to be left on and put out candles and cigarettes properly.

-Falls are the number one reason older people are taken to the emergency department in a hospital.
-Most falls don’t cause serious injury but they can leave you distressed.
-There are ways you can reduce your risk of having a fall, including making simple changes to your home and doing exercises to improve your strength and balance.
+Falls are the number one reason older people have to attend hospital.
+Most falls don’t cause serious injury, however, they may leave you distressed.
+Please follow the advice below to help reduce your risk of having a fall:

 - Clean up spillages.